 University of the Pacific's mission is to provide a superior, student-centered learning experience integrating liberal arts and

-As an innovator and leader in higher education, Pacific provided the West Coast with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center), its first coeducational graduating class in 1858, and its first conservatory of music in 1878.
+As an innovator and leader in higher education, Pacific provided the state with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center); its first coeducational campus in 1870; and its first conservatory of music in 1878.

-It was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to offer a four-year guarantee, and the first to establish a Spanish-speaking inter-American college.
+It was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to establish a Spanish-speaking inter-American college, and the first to offer a four-year graduation guarantee.

-In 1871, Pacific moved to San Jose and in 1896, it merged with Napa College.
 With its move from San Jose to Stockton in 1924, Pacific became the first private four-year university in the Central Valley.
 Shortly after occupying the new campus, Pacific established one of California's earliest schools of education.
-It was renamed the Gladys L. Benerd School of Education in 1992 in honor of the alumna's endowed gift.
+In 1992 it was renamed the Gladys L. Benerd School of Education in honor of the alumna's endowed gift.

-The University experienced its greatest growth and an expansion into graduate and professional education under the administration of Dr. Robert Burns (1947-1971).
+The university experienced its greatest growth and an expansion into graduate and professional education under the administration of Dr. Robert Burns (1947-1971).
 The School of Pharmacy opened in 1955.
-It is now the Thomas J. Long School of Pharmacy and Health Sciences, in honor of the benefactor and University Regent who, with his brother Joseph Long, founded Longs Drugs Stores.
+It is now the Thomas J. Long School of Pharmacy and Health Sciences, in honor of the Pacific benefactor and Regent who co-founded the former Longs Drugs Stores.
 In 1956 the graduate school was created, and in 1957 the School of Engineering was established.
-Computer Science joined that school in 2002, and it was renamed the School of Engineering and Computer Science.
+The Department of Computer Science joined the school in 2002 and was subsequently renamed the School of Engineering and Computer Science.

-In 1962, the College of Physicians and Surgeons, a school of dentistry founded in San Francisco in 1896.
+In 1962, the university acquired the College of Physicians and Surgeons, a school of dentistry founded in San Francisco in 1896.
 In 2004, the school was named the Arthur A. Dugoni School of Dentistry in honor of its dean of 28 years.
 It was the first time any university in the United States or Canada had named its dental school for the current dean.